How-to guides

 Microsoft SQL Server(DBaaS) Managing Resources

-If you need to change or recover the existing configuration options of a created Microsoft SQL Server (DBaaS) resource, or manage parameters, you can perform the tasks on the Microsoft SQL Server (DBaaS) Details page.
+If you need to change the existing configuration options of a created Microsoft SQL Server (DBaaS) resource, or recover it, or manage parameters, you can perform the work on the Microsoft SQL Server (DBaaS) Details page.

 Operating Control